 - Pet spots: Does it look like your lawn has polka dots?
-If you have several yellowish-brown areas with dark green outer rings, it’s likely from a dog using the yard to relieve itself.
-Dog urine has a high amount of nitrogen that burns the grass, similar to applying too much synthetic fertilizer.
+If you have several yellowish-brown lawn areas with dark green outer rings, it’s likely from a dog using the yard to relieve itself.
+Pet urine has a high amount of nitrogen that burns the grass, similar to applying too much synthetic fertilizer.

 - Weed Dieback: You may find bare patches in the fall due to weed dieback.
 When annual weeds like bluegrass, foxtail, and crabgrass wither away at the end of the season, they can reveal areas that were weeds and not healthy turfgrass.

 - Forgotten equipment: Does your staff leave equipment on your property’s lawn?
 Or do your children leave their playthings in the yard?
 It takes little time for grass to develop brown patches under forgotten things.
 Leaving furniture, wheelbarrows, machinery, kiddie pools, and toys in the same spot for days in a row disrupts the lawn’s access to air, water, and sunlight.